 The overall goals of the training program are:

 - To increase the number of competitively trained, underrepresented minority students who enroll in and complete MD, PhD or MD/PhD programs and

 - To increase the number of these students who pursue cancer-related research careers.

 For more information about the Partnership’s training programs, please contact Nadia Noman, Training Director, at firstname.lastname@example.org.

 Partnership Undergraduate Research Training (PURT)

 CCNY-MSKCC Partnership Program offers the PURT for undergraduate students.
-The primary goals of PURT are to implement joint education and training opportunities between CCNY and MSKCC in order to attract minority students at all levels in their academic careers to be engaged in cancer research, and to support their career development.
+The primary goals of PURT are to implement joint education and training opportunities between CCNY and MSK in order to attract minority students at all levels in their academic careers to be engaged in cancer research, and to support their career development.
 We prepare our trainees for laboratory positions and for graduate work.
 Trainees compete for a summer research placement based on their academic performance and recommendation letters.
 The PURT also offers a year long series of seminars in which invited speakers from various institutions discuss various aspects of career development and research opportunities for trainees entering doctoral programs.
 Trainees are required to take a course on ethics in biomedicine and research.
 Trainees are required to present their work at national and local meetings.

 There are several different research tracks:

 The primary goals of PURT is to implement joint education and training opportunities between CCNY and MSKCC to attract undergraduate students at all levels in their careers in cancer research, and to support their career development.
 We especially encourage minority and economically disadvantage students to apply.